 Visualization of the semantic links existing between 829 French verbs.
 Each verb is described by a list of "synonyms".
+This example is in fact similar to example B.1 (Responses to an open question).
 The "respondents" are here the 829 verbs.
-The (fictitious) open-ended question is "Which are your synonyms ?", and the textual response is constituted by a list of synonyms.
+The (fictitious) open-ended question is "Which are your synonyms?", and the textual response is constituted by a list of synonyms.